-To trek in Upper Mustang, you need to obtain a special permit called the “Restricted Area Permit” from the Government of Nepal.
-As the name suggests, Upper Mustang is a restricted area, and a permit is required to preserve its unique culture and environment.
+To trek in Upper Mustang, you’ll need a “Restricted Area Permit” from the Government of Nepal.
+It’s called restricted because it aims to protect the unique culture and environment of this region.

-You must provide a copy of your passport, and a passport-sized photograph, and pay the necessary fees to obtain the permit.
-As of 2021, the cost of the permit is USD 500 per person for the first 10 days, with an additional USD 50 per day for each extra day.
+Getting the permit involves providing a copy of your passport, a passport-sized photograph, and paying the required fees.
+As of 2021, the permit costs USD 500 per person for the initial 10 days, with an extra USD 50 per day for each additional day.